50 Free Places To Play With Kids in Westchester and the Hudson Valley

 Admission to Stone Barns Agricultural Center is free in winter.

-Free Fun at Parks, Playgrounds, and Gardens
+Free Fun at Parks, Playgrounds, and Gardens in Westchester

 Benefit from free admission to select historic sites on one of the National Park Fee-Free Days.